RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 change without warning.
 Although, there are no truly private modules/functions/methods in Python,
                                 this flag can be
-                                Turned on by default.
+                                Enabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 restrict-wildcard-imports       This flag restricts the use of wildcard imports
                                 (e.g., `from module import *`).
 These imports can lead to confusion, as it's unclear which names are being imported, and they can potentially overwrite existing names without warning.
-                                Turned on by default.
+                                Enabled by default.
+This is a boolean option, and can be set to True or False (e.g., flag = True).

 restrict-aliased-imports        This flag restricts the import of modules under an
                                 alias (e.g., import numpy as np).
 While convenient,